Skip to Recipe

 Despite its popularity, there isn’t much scientific evidence about bone broth’s health properties and medicinal claims.

-There is no conclusive evidence of an advantage of consuming bone broth amino acids and minerals as opposed to other foods.
+There is no conclusive evidence of the advantages of consuming bone broth’s amino acids and minerals over other foods.

-The earliest study available is from 1934 and was published in Archives of Disease in Childhood.
-Bone broth didn’t have as many nutrients as believed, but its micronutrient properties increased when mixed with other vegetables.
+The earliest study available is from 1934, published in the Archives of Disease in Childhood.
+It found that bone broth didn’t have as many nutrients as believed, but its micronutrient properties increased when mixed with other vegetables.

-However, it is important to mention that bone broth may have some potentially dangerous contents because of its capacity to store heavy metals, particularly lead.
+However, it is important to mention that bone broth may contain some potentially dangerous contents because it can store heavy metals, particularly lead.

-Nevertheless, the nutritional content and the health effects of bone broth are influenced by the core ingredients and the preparation of the broth.
+Nevertheless, bone broth’s nutritional content and health effects are influenced by its core ingredients and preparation.

-Finally, more research is needed to understand the benefits or dangers of bone broth, though none of this is to say that bone broth is not healthy.
+Finally, more research is needed to understand the benefits or dangers of bone broth, though this does not mean it is unhealthy.

 7 Day Bone Broth Diet Plan in PDF